-Parga’s Valtos Beach is great for children, it’s not too deep and the calm surf is perfect for children who want to play along the water’s edge.
+Parga’s Valtos Beach is great for children, it’s not too deep and the calm surf is perfect for children who want to play at the water’s edge.
 Valtos Beach is also a great location for kids because of the all the activities available in the sea, including inflatables, watersports and pedalos.
-Many of the hotels in Parga accommodate children, with kid’s pools and activity clubs.
-A water-taxi from Parga is a cheap and fun way to get to and from Valtos Beach.
-Krioneri Beach, Parga town’s little strip of sand, can get very busy during the peak season, but it’s shallow and sandy too, just right for the little ones.
-For a very shallow beach, you could take the drive along to Ammoudia Beach, which is ideal for very small children who want to play in the sea.
-Parga makes for a great family beach holiday alternative to other popular destinations, like Majorca, and once you’ve been once it’s very likely you’ll want to visit again!
+Many of the hotels across Parga accommodate children, with kid’s pools and activity clubs.
+A water-taxi from Parga Town is a cheap and fun way to get around and take a tour along the coastline.
+Krioneri Beach, Parga Town’s little strip of sand, can get very busy during the peak season, but it’s shallow and sandy too, just right for the little ones.
+For very shallow waters, Ammoudia Beach is ideal for very small children who want to play in the sea.
+Parga makes for a great family beach holiday alternative to other popular destinations, like Majorca, and once you’ve been once it’s likely to become your go-to family holiday spot!

 Surrounded by islands waiting to be discovered and beaches and hidden caves waiting around every corner, one of the best ways to experience the Western coast of mainland Greece is in a boat.
-There’s a water taxi that, for a small fee, will take you up and down to the various beaches, but if you’re feeling competent and confident, rent your own boat.
+In Parga Town, there’s a water taxi that, for a small fee, will take you up and down to the various beaches, but if you’re feeling competent and confident, you can rent your own boat from many of the coastal resorts along the coast of Parga.
 This way you can relax and spend the time however you want, either diving from the back into the crystal seas, or mooring up on a hidden little beach.
-Coastline activities are also popular, from waterskiing and jet skiing to seaside games.
+Coastline activities are also popular in resorts like Lichnos, Valtos and Parga Town, from water-skiing and jet skiing to seaside games.
 If you’re looking for something that doesn’t involve the sea, hire a bicycle and adventure off into the surrounding natural splendour.
 Cycle along the Acheron river or further afield to the green space of Vikos National Park.

 Nightlife in Parga is an eclectic mix.
-In the peak season, when holidaymakers from Greece and Italian descend on the resort, the main strip along the coastline buzzes with life, with music, cocktails and dancing.
-Outside of these months, Parga is a little more relaxed.
-There’s a focus on the chilled-out life, a slow, enjoyable meal at a seaside taverna, before taking a stroll to find an atmospheric place to enjoy a drink, either in the shadow of Parga Castle with fabulous views or along the narrow streets in the hills.
-Even during the peak months there are quiet places to be found, where you can enjoy a few drinks with friends in the winding heart of Parga.
+In the peak season, when holidaymakers from Greece and Italian descend on the area, head to Parga Town.
+The resorts main strip along the coastline buzzes with life, with music, cocktails and dancing.
+In more sedate resorts, like Anthoussa and Valtos, evenings are a little more relaxed.
+There’s a focus on the chilled-out life, a slow, enjoyable meal at a seaside taverna, before taking a stroll to find an atmospheric place to enjoy a drink with fabulous views over the Ionian Ocean or along the narrow streets in the hills.
+Even during the peak months, there are quiet places to be found, where you can enjoy a few drinks with friends in the winding heart of Parga.
 It’s a youthful place, full of fun, but strikes the perfect holiday balance of relaxation and action.

 If you’re looking for rustic charm, plenty of places to eat, beaches to lounge on, hotels with balcony views of beautiful scenery and a nightlife which changes with your mood, then Parga is the perfect place for your next romantic getaway.
+For a cultural coastal environment, base yourself in Parga Town.
 A spot that the Venetians – the most romantic of cultures – chose to defend with a huge castle, must be a romantic place.
 Relax on Valtos Beach, roam the Vikos National Park or travel out to the islands of Corfu, Paxos and Antipaxos, for a chance to find your own secluded slice of Greece.
 Let love blossom in the olive groves, or among the orange trees, and you’ll discover the ancient allure of Epirus.

-The old Venetian castle of Parga is an idyllic spot to take in some of history of this part of Epirus.
-But the history of Parga goes back much further, and you can experience some of the mystery of ancient Greece at the Nekromanteion Oracle of Ephyra.
-Lose yourself in the tales of mythology and explore the winding crypts.
-On the island of Panagia, which you can see from the beach in Parga, there’s the iconic Panagia Chapel, with its white spire.
+Parga is an area which oozes the history, culture, and mythology of ancient Greece, while also enjoying fascinating historical influences from the likes of the Venetians and Byzantines.
+In Parga Town, the old Venetian castle ruins are an idyllic spot to take in some of history of this part of Epirus.
+Similarly, the small village of Anthousa is famous for its fantastic Byzantine Castle.
+At the Nekromanteion Oracle of Ephyra you can experience some of the mystery of ancient Greece and lose yourself in mythology as you explore the winding crypts.
+On the island of Panagia, which you can see from the beach in Parga, there’s the iconic Panagia Chapel with its white spire.
 Parga is also well situated for day-trips to Corfu, where you can find ancient, ruined villages among the hills, and to the island of Paxos which has its own secluded spots.
-Booking a holiday has never seemed to make this much sense!
-Choose loveholidays and we’ll provide the keys for your perfect summer holidays.